grafana/awesome-k6/README.md

 - [Testing shift left observability with the Grafana Stack, OpenTelemetry, and k6](https://grafana.com/blog/2021/12/06/testing-shift-left-observability-with-the-grafana-stack-opentelemetry-and-k6/) - From the Grafana blog: a summary of Executive Director of Platform Engineering at JPMorgan Chase, Vinodh Ravi's talk at ObservabilityCON 2021.

 - [Umbraco 9 - What a Performance!](https://moriyama.co.uk/about-us/news/blog-umbraco-9-what-a-performance/) - test the performance of Umbraco v9 on Azure against Umbraco v8 and comparing Windows vs Linux.
 - [On maintaining a k6 codebase, Part 1](https://filfreire.com/posts/k6_tricks_ep1) - Personal tips to maintain a challenging k6 load testing codebase.
+- [How to write three times fewer lines of code when doing load testing](https://dev.to/tarantool/how-to-write-three-times-fewer-lines-of-code-when-doing-load-testing-9lb) - Building a k6 extension in Go to test Tarantool.

 ## Videos